pop-team/pop-win/INSTALL.md

 - **Author:** Laurent Winkler
 - **Date:**   Decembre 2014

-This documentation describes the more advanced aspects and is meant for developers only.
+This documentation describes the more advanced aspects of the development of POPWin and is meant for developers only.

 Contacts
 --------